 Log in to HelpAroundTown.com so you can see your Job Posts.
 (Click 'Job Posts' under Welcome back, Your Name.)

 All the jobs you have posted will appear.
 You will see their posting date, their scheduled Removal Date, whether the job is currently posted or not, all the people who have sent you messages regarding this job, whether they applied for the job, whether you hired them, and if so, wether you rated each other.

 * edit the job (including changing the dates)

 * extend the job: automatically adds 30 days from today to the job removal date

 * remove: we will ask you to confirm that you indeed want the job removed from the list of jobs available.
 The job will remain in your 'Job Posts' page.
 The 'Posted' Column will have an X instead of a checkmark to indicate that the job has been removed.

-There are tax implications to being paid for your work and to hiring someone to do work for you.
-We encourage all our users to consult with their lawyers and accountants to know what their tax liability is.
+There are tax and benefit implications to being paid for your work and to hiring someone to do work for you.
+We encourage all our users to consult with their lawyers and accountants to know what their tax and benefits liabilities are and to apply the law.
+Here is one possible link to get you started.
+Many other websites and resources are relevant.
 Link to the Massachusetts Department of Revenue's Household Employment Tax Guide